dzliergaard/namegen/README.md

 The following technologies are required to build the project:

 <pre>
-Typescript transpiler "tsc"
-Scss compiler "scss"
-Node.js installer "npm"
+Node.js installer "npm" & bower
 Maven task runner "mvn"
 </pre>